michaeldfallen/michaeldfallen.github.io/_posts/2015-03-26-story-writing-who-what-why.markdown

 {% include series/story-writing/header.markdown %}

 A story is formed of three parts.
-Who is doing something, What they are doing and Why they are doing it.
+Who has the need, What is the need and Why do they have it.

 A rookie mistake I often found myself making was confusing the Why and the What so that my stories read like this:

     As a User
     I want to do the thing
     so that I have done the thing.

+A story like this isn’t useful because it doesn't describe the Why.
+The simple, though not strictly correct, guide that I use is:

+**If you can make the Why a What then it's not the real reason.**

+For example:

+    As a case worker
+    I want a list of my open cases so that I can track my cases

+This can be written as:

+    As a case worker
+    I want to track my cases
+    so that ...

+It's not a perfect guide but it can be useful for noticing when a story isn't capturing the real reason.

+##Dishonest Stories

-A story like this isn’t useful and usually is hiding something from the team.
+Sometimes a story like this will be hiding something from the team.
-Every time I found myself or someone on the team writing a story like this it was because we weren’t being honest with ourselves.
 The real reason was usually because “the thing” wasn’t something anyone in their right mind would want to do, but we were forced to do it due to security / red tape / stakeholders (pick one).

 If we had been honest the story would read: